Open Bible Data Home About News OET Key

 Non’s son was Joshua, the man who led the Israelites after Moses died.

-28This is a list of the cities and areas where the descendants of Ephraim lived:
+28This is a list of the properties and settlements of the descendants of Ephraim:

-Shechem and the nearby villages.
-Those villages extended north as far as Ayyah and the nearby villages.
+Their settlements extended north as far as Ayyah and its nearby villages.

 30Asher’s sons were Imnah, Ishvah, Ishvi, and Beriah.
 Their sister was Serah.

-32Heber was the father of Japhlet, Shomer, Hotham, and Shua their sister.
+32Heber was the father of Japhlet, Shomer, and Hotham.
+Shua was their sister.

-33Japhlet’s sons were Pasak, Bimhal, and Ashvath.
+33Japhlet’s sons were Pasach, Bimhal, and Ashvath.
 These were Japhlet’s children.

-34Shamer’s sons were Ahi, Rohgah, Hubbah, and Aram.
+34Shemer’s sons were Ahi, Rohgah, Jehubbah, and Aram.

 35Shomer’s younger brother was Helem.
 Helem’s sons were Zophah, Imna, Shelesh, and Amal.

-36Zophah’s sons were Suah, Harnepher, Shual, Beri, Imrah, 37Bezer, Hod, Shamma, Shilshah, Ithran (whose other name was Jether), and Beera.
+36Zophah’s sons were Suah, Harnepher, Shual, Beri, Imrah, 37Bezer, Hod, Shamma, Shilshah, Ithran, and Beera.

 39Another descendant of Asher was Ulla, whose sons were Arah, Hanniel, and Rizia.

-40All those men were descendants of Asher, and they were all leaders of their clans.
-They were capable, brave warriors and leaders of leaders.
-In the record of the clans that are descended from Asher are the names of 26,000 men who were in the army.
+40All those men were descendants of Asher.
+They were all leaders of their clans.
+They were capable, great soldiers and chief leaders.
+The records of the tribe of Asher list 26,000 men who were in the army and fought battles.